 Grow Your Accounting Business Online With WordPress

-Accountants today face significant challenges thanks to the digital economy.
+Accountants today face many challenges created by the web economy.

-Certified Public Accountants today must work harder than ever before to remain competitive.
-Not only do you have to become actively involved in the communities and industries your business serves, you must also develop a strong digital presence.
-This includes having an effective web presence and learning how to better promote your business online.
+Accounting businesses must work harder than ever to remain competitive.
+Not only do they have to become actively involved in the communities and industries they serve, they must also develop an active digital presence.
+This includes having a dynamic web presence and learning how to better promote your business services online.

-This means that your site not only has to look great, load fast, and your website has to be easy to navigate, but it’s also important to keep in mind that the needs of the website may change over time and sections will need to be updated frequently.
-This requires a well-developed website and content management strategy in place.
+This means that your website not only has to look great, your web pages have to load fast, and be easy to navigate, but it’s also important to keep in mind that the needs of the website will change over time and sections will need to be frequently updated.
+This requires the implementation of a well-developed web and content management strategy.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”